AUBioInformatics22/MuscularDogstrophy/STEP_4.md

 ### Discussion

+Step 4 has been completed we are currently figuring out the best way to present the data and if the filtering was done correctly.

 #### Comparing to FastQC of raw data

 How did the quality of your file change from Step 1 when you did the FastQC?